-What is pupillary distance and how to measure it
+What is pupillary distance, and how do you measure it?

 What is pupillary distance (PD)?

 PD is measured in millimeters (mm).
 The average pupillary distance for an adult is about 63 mm, but this is not a number you’ll want to assume.
 Pupillary distance can vary widely — roughly between 51 mm and 74.5 mm for women and 53 mm and 77 mm for men.

 How to measure pupillary distance